jotpowers/College-Grads/introduction.md

 > “The investors who inhabit the real world and those who populate academic models are distant cousins.
 In theory, investors hold well diversified portfolios and trade infrequently so as to minimize taxes and other investment costs.
 In practice, investors behave differently.
 They trade frequently and have perverse stock selection ability, incurring unnecessary investment costs and return losses.
 They tend to sell their winners and hold their losers, generating unnecessary tax liabilities.
 Many hold poorly diversified portfolios, resulting in unnecessarily high levels of diversifiable risk, and many are unduly influenced by media and past experience.
 Individual investors who ignore the prescriptive advice to buy and hold low-fee, well-diversified portfolios, generally do so to their detriment. “ (Barber, 2011)

 There is also a great table at the end of the paper titled “Table 1: Summary of Articles on the Performance of Individual Investors” that does a good job of summarizing a wide variety of papers.

+Finally, recognize even if you are the [World's Worst Market Timer](https://awealthofcommonsense.com/2014/02/worlds-worst-market-timer/), as long as you stay in the market, you'll be ok.

 # What to do
 Now, knowing all of these things is the key to maximizing your chances of retiring in luxurious comfort.
 Here’s how.